fox-it/dissect-docs/docs/source/index.rst

 Setup with Docker
 -----------------

-If you simply want to get started with some of the examples without having to install anything, a basic Docker image is available `here <https://github.com/orgs/fox-it/packages/container/package/dissect>`_ (`mirror <https://hub.docker.com/r/dissect/dissect>`_).
+If you simply want to get started with some of the :doc:`examples </usage/introduction>` without having to install anything, a basic Docker image is available `here <https://github.com/orgs/fox-it/packages/container/package/dissect>`_ (`mirror <https://hub.docker.com/r/dissect/dissect>`_).
 You can start using this image by executing the following command in your terminal: